Aditi3/git-best-practices/README.md

 # Git Best Practices

 The motivation of this repo is to curate git best practices in one place and make more people aware of standards followed by industry.
-Especially one that involves collaboration with others, it is better to establish conventions to follow lest we shoot ourselves in the foot.
+Especially one that involves collaboration with others, it is better to establish conventions to follow.

 ### 1. Make clean, single-purpose commits